 The bill would authorize the Secretary to study the feasibility of constructing new toll or turnpike projects and remove authority to designate existing highways or any portion of such highways as a toll or turnpike project.
 The bill would require a study by the Secretary of a project for its feasibility as a toll or turnpike project to determine, after consulting with local officials, that traffic volume, local contribution, or other relevant reasons make such tolling project feasible.
+The bill would require at least one local public meeting to review the project during the feasibility study process.
 The bill would require any toll or turnpike project be constructed only to add capacity to existing highways or bridges or as a new facility where such did not exist.
 (Section 5)